benHassan98/odinbook-microservices/README.md

 ## Technologies Used

 * Spring Boot - to avoid boiler plate code and the hassle of configuring XML files

 * Spring Web -  to create REST endpoints

 * Spring Data JPA  - to facilitate persisting data with PostgreSQL

 * Spring Security with OAUTH2 - to prevent anonymous users to access forbidden resources

+* Redis - to communicate asynchronously between services

-* Spring Integration with RabbitMQ - to easily communicate between different microservices components
+* Spring Cloud Eureka Discovery - to allow microservices to register themselves and discover other services

+* Spring Cloud Config Server - HTTP resource-based API for external configuration

 * Spring Cloud Gateway - to make requests only pass through one entry point hence increasing security